• Home

 So we bought it.

-It was sold in several finish options which affected the price, including a oak that didn’t match the rest of the bathroom and a brown-black that normally I’d have gravitated to, but we settled on glossy white because in reality, the toilet, the subway tiles, the sink top, and the bathtub are all glossy white and we hoped optimistically that it’d look right at home.
-I really love our clean, bright bathroom and that glossy, glossy white just adds to the illuminating effect, but glossy gray and glossy red were sexy too if you’re looking for more daring options.
+It was sold in several finish options which affected the price, including oak that didn’t match the rest of the bathroom and a brown-black, but we settled on glossy white.
+The toilet, the subway tiles, the sink top, and the bathtub are all glossy white, so a white cabinet would look right at home.
+(I really love our clean, bright bathroom, but glossy gray and glossy red were sexy options, too.)

-Like any IKEA furniture it came in a flat box, so I assembled it at home, and then watched Pete awkwardly try and hold it over the toilet to level it and mark an appropriate height for installation.
+Like any IKEA furniture, GODMORGON came in a flat box.
+I assembled it at home, and then watched Pete awkwardly try and hold it over the toilet.
+Honestly, give your partner a hand in leveling and marking the appropriate height for installation.

 Yep, installation of the bathroom cabinet in progress.